-Recovery centers in Georgia provide treatment to children, adolescents, and adults with co-occurring substance abuse and mental health disorders..
+Dual diagnosis recovery centers in the state of Georgia provide treatment for children, adolescents, and adults with co-occurring substance use and mental health disorders.
+These dual diagnosis rehab programs treat both disorders at the same time, providing the best results.

 List Of Dual Diagnosis Treatment Centers In Georgia